coderefinery/manuals/hackmd-mechanics.md

 ## Don't get overwhelmed

-There can be a flood of information on HackMD.
+There can be a flood of information on the collaborative document.
 Scan for what is important, then if you would like come back later.
 But it is important to keep checking it.

 ## Privacy

-- Assume the HackMD is **public and published: you never need to put your name there**.
+- Assume the collaborative document is **public and published: you never need to put your name there**.

-- The HackMD will be **published on the website afterwards**.
+- The collaborative document will be **published on the website afterwards**.
 We will remove all non-instructors names, but it's easier if you don't add it at the start.